Tips and Tricks for Writing HIPAA Compliant Applications

 Data Backup And Storage

 You are advised to sign a HIPAA-compliant Business Associate Agreement (BAA) with your backup provider.
 A data backup is useless if you are unable to restore it.
 In August 2016, ransomware attacked Martin Medical Practice Concepts in California.
-Backup failure caused the local hospitals lost valuable data on nearly 5,000 patients.
+Backup failure caused the local hospitals to lose valuable data on nearly 5,000 patients.

 Audit Controls